scottcoughlin2014/quest-slurm-documentation-test/docs/super-slurm.rst

 Besides errors in your script or hardware failure, your job may be aborted by the system if it is still running when the walltime limit you requested (or the upper walltime limit for the partition) is reached.
-You will see TIMEOUT state for these jobs.
+You will see state for these jobs.

 If you use more cores than you requested, the system will again stop the job.
 This can happen with programs that are multi-threaded.
 Similarly,